kaciechong/TuringTrust/MongoDB Queries/README.md

    - **Purpose**: To find the long-term average erasure elapsed times of successfully wiped drives to know how much of the operational time goes toward wiping devices (related to query #2)
    - **Findings**: Across all months, it takes an average of **1 hour and 16 minutes** to successfully wipe a drive.

+### 4. `RAM_trends.ipynb`
+   - **Purpose**: To analyze the trend in average erasure elapsed times of successfully wiped drivesover time, specifically grouped by month, to ensure we are effectively managing and optimizing our erasure processes while also taking improved device donations over time that take less time to wipe; this ultimately improves operational efficiency.
+   - **Hypothesis**: The erasure times are decreasing over time due to newer device donations which take less time to wipe.
+   - **Findings**: There is some fluctuation in the average times, with notable peaks and valleys; however, there is **no downward trend**.
+      - Notes:
+           - The average erasure time recorded in December 2021 was just 13 seconds.
+This unusually low time can be attributed to it being a testing period during which only one device was wiped, resulting in this specific measurement.
+           - Noticeable peaks in September, Novemeber 2022 and July, October 2023 - possible problematic devices or more complex erasure processes involved in those months
+           - Prediction: The introduction of more complex devices alongside simpler ones could lead to higher average times, as newer devices may require specific handling or longer processes.
+   - **Reccomendations**:
+        - Investigate Specific Months: Look into the data for specific months with unusually high average erasure times to understand what specific devices were processed with slow speeds and whether there were operational changes.
+        - Categorize Erasures by Device Type: Implement a classification system to categorize erasure data by device type, including specifications like RAM, storage capacity, and manufacturer.
+This will enable a more nuanced analysis of which device categories are associated with longer erasure times, a

+UPDATE FROM HERE

 ### 4. `erasure_rate_by_interface_success.ipynb`
    - **Purpose**: To find the average erasure rate (gb/minute) for each interface type to find which interface types have the most efficient erasure times.
    - **Findings**: